geloodev/geloodev/README.md

 ### Hi there, I am Ângelo Holandini!

+- 🌱He/Him
-- 🌱 He/Him
+- 🌎 Brazilian
-- 🧑🏻‍🎓 Technologist in Systems Analysis and Development at IFSP
+- 🎓 Technologist in Systems Analysis and Development at IFSP
 - 💼 Intern at Alphatek Engenharia
-- 🇧🇷 Brazilian

  <div>
   <a href="https://github.com/geloodev">